Ro Laren: Background

 In accordance with Bajoran tradition, her family name precedes her personal name.
 When she first joins the crew of the Enterprise-D during the course of "Ensign Ro", Captain Picard (Patrick Stewart) addresses her as "Ensign Laren".
 She corrects him, saying that Laren is her given name and Ro is her family name.
 She is then referred to as "Ensign Ro".
 Over the course of her several appearances in The Next Generation, information is revealed about her backstory.
 Bajor had been under the occupation of the Cardassians during her early life, and at the age of seven, she watched as one of the occupiers tortured her father to death.
 This led to a lifelong hatred of Cardassians.

 Ro joined Starfleet, and after being posted to the USS Wellington, she formed part of an away team.
 During that mission, she disobeyed orders, resulting in the death of eight crewmen.
 She was subsequently court-martialled and was imprisoned on Jaros II.
-Admiral Kennelly (Cliff Potts) later gave her a pardon and allowed her to return to Starfleet service in return for convincing the Bajoran terrorist Orta (Jeffrey Hayenga) to call off his attacks after a raid on a Federation colony.
-He brings her to the USS Enterprise for the purpose of completing this mission.
+Admiral Kennelly (Cliff Potts) later gave her a pardon and allowed her to return to Starfleet service in return for convincing Bajoran terrorist Orta (Jeffrey Hayenga) to call off his attacks after a raid on a Federation colony.
+He brings her to the Enterprise for the purpose of completing this mission.